 Marius Hasenheit is a researcher at Ecologic Institute.
-His research focuses on Green and Circular Economy, Bioeconomy, and Climate Change Adaptation.
+His research focuses on Green and Circular Economy, Bioeconomy, Digital Transformation, and Climate Change Adaptation.
+Besides his work at Ecologic, he works as publicist and author.
 He speaks fluent German, English and Spanish.

 Marius Hasenheit works mainly for the German Environment Agency project "Sustainable Resource Use – Requirements for a Sustainable Bioeconomy from the Agenda 2030/ SDG Implementation" and "Scientific Coordination of Research Projects on a Sustainable Economy" (NaWiKo), which is funded by the German Federal Ministry of Education and Research (BMBF).